mikolajArchUser/vram-helper/README.md

   ```
 -->

-Program will send notifications using notify-send, so make sure it works and is configured properly.
+Program will send a notifications using notify-send, so make sure it works and is configured properly.
 You can do this by typing:

 ```
 notify-send -u normal "It works"